Back to All Events

 Dr Jo Mueller, Dr Lauren Breese and Dr Siobhan Higgins are clinial psychologists with extensive lived and professional experience in neurodiversity and families.
 They have worked for many years within child and adult neurodiversity services in the NHS, the private sector and in academic research.
 They are lecturers on neurodiversity and parenting at Kings College London and are currently writing a book to support neurodivergent parents.

-Previous webinar attendees:
+Previous webinar attendees said:

 “Really enjoyed this webinar and the presenting style.
 Good balance of making it accessible and deeper diving.
 Excellent.”